AshbalFatima/HTB-Penetration-Testing-Path/Getting-Started/README.md

-# Penetration Testing - Module 0: Introduction to Penetration Testing
+# Penetration Testing - Getting Started

 Welcome to my **Getting Started** module!
 This is the **Tier 0** module, and it serves as an introductory foundation for your journey into the world of ethical hacking and penetration testing.
 In this module, I will share my learning experience from the **Hack The Box** (HTB) platform and cover the essential topics that are crucial to understanding the basics of penetration testing.